 Slit - the centre space between tines where the ink flows down to the tip.

 Tines - as you put pressure on the tip, these split apart and produced thick lines on downstrokes.
-The width of the distance between the tines when they split apart depends on the flexibility of the nib and also on the pressure you put into.
+The width of the opening when they split apart depends on how flexible the nib, and how much pressure you put into.

 Shoulder - also adds flexibility to the nib by effectively narrowing the shoulders of the nib.